Masterkey-ai/Masterkey/README.md

 STEP6:
-Copy and paste the following lines of code into the terminal: pip install opencv-python pip install mediapipe pip install numpy
+Copy and paste the following lines of code into the terminal: pip install opencv-python mediapipe numpy

 STEP7:
 Click on the file button at the top left corner then click preferences followed by the button settings